-Section 26.6.
-The changeover of uniforms for winter to summer is effective the Sunday following Police Memorial Week, however, officers assigned to commencement details shall wear winter uniforms.

-The changeover of uniforms for summer to winter is effective October 1.

 Section 26.7.
+The changeover of uniforms for winter to summer is effective March 15th, however, officers involved in Police Memorial events or assigned to commencement details and other high profile special events as identified by the Chief of Police, shall wear winter uniforms.

+The changeover of uniforms for summer to winter is effective November 15.

+Section 26.8.
 Provisions will be made for officers to leave and pick up uniforms for dry cleaning.